skytap/well-architected-framework/operations/connectivity/skytaponazureconnectivity.md

 connect to one another, as a [high-availability managed service](https://docs.microsoft.com/en-us/azure/route-server/overview).

-Once you've created a VPN from Skytap to Azure **\[link to above section on setting up VPNs to a VNet Gateway\]**, follow Azure's instructions to [create a Route Server](https://docs.microsoft.com/en-us/azure/route-server/quickstart-configure-route-server-portal) on the VNet, and configure route exchange to your Skytap VPN and your OnPrem ExpressRoute.
+Once you've created a VPN from Skytap to Azure, follow Azure's instructions to [create a Route Server](https://docs.microsoft.com/en-us/azure/route-server/quickstart-configure-route-server-portal) on the VNet, and configure route exchange to your Skytap VPN and your OnPrem ExpressRoute.

-## To connect your Skytap application to *both* On-Premises and an Azure VNet, when you need transitive routing
+## To connect your Skytap application to *both* On-Premises and an Azure VNet, when you need transitive routing<a name="expressroute2vnetandonpremtransroute"></a>

 A common need among your applications is to send traffic out from OnPrem, into an Azure VNet with one or more preexisting Azure SaaS